The City is actively helping the homeless and working to reduce homelessness in Salem through the following programs:

 ARCHES staff, HomeBase Shelters of Salem, and volunteers from the homeless community, have developed a Pocket Guide for Homeless in Salem that is by the homeless for the homeless.
 This compact, foldable handout identifies resources, service providers, and meal locations, and is a new, excellent tool for the homeless community as well as downtown businesses.
-Additionally, ARCHES staff and volunteers are performing daily morning walk-throughs of the downtown corridor to route overnight campers (on sidewalks, in alleyways, in doorways) to help from service providers (ARCHES/HOAP/UGM).
+Additionally, ARCHES staff and volunteers are performing daily morning walk-throughs of the downtown corridor to route overnight campers (on sidewalks, in alleyways, in doorways) to service providers (ARCHES/HOAP/UGM).

 Union Gospel Mission

 A new site at 700-800 Commercial St NE and 253-275 Division St NE is under construction and a Riverfront Downtown Urban Renewal Area grant was issued in June 2019 for this project.
 The new site will expand UGM dining capacity from 72 to 232 seats and 220,000 meals annually (a 36% increase).
 It will also increase shelter capacity from 150 to 300 beds (116% increase in annual nights of shelter).
 It will also include recovery and education services..